ErikWrightson/mc-single-arm/README.md

 * runout : collected terminal outputs from running the simulator
 * pbmodel : model used to link to the object file libF1F209.so for getting cross-sections for the HMS carbon foil rates macros
 * examples : example analysis macros and HMS ideal (calculated using intial conditions, i.e. perfect sieve ID, perfect multifoil ID, etc.) Carbon foil rate macros
+* ratesScripts : script files to automatically run any of the HMS inelastic carbon rate macros

 Info on infiles
 ---------------